BroMinee/Minecraft-CPU-16bits/README.md

 Of course you will never reach https://skilldrick.github.io/easy6502/ speed but maybe you should consider looking at "Tips" section

 # Debug #
-You can see at any time the CPU status with the scoreboard but you can also run this commmand:
+You can see at any time the CPU status with the scoreboard but you can also run this commmand to have more details.
 ```bash
 /tag @p remove debug
 ```
-To have a more detail full debug.